Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - More sales-focused than investment-research-focused

-vs. Crunchbase: When comparing Apollo.io vs Crunchbase, Apollo wins on contact data and outreach tools; Crunchbase wins on funding history and company financials.
-Most teams use both together — Apollo to find people, Crunchbase to research their portfolio.
+vs. Crunchbase: Apollo wins on contact data and outreach tools; Crunchbase wins on funding history and company financials.
+Most teams use both — Apollo to find people, Crunchbase to research their portfolios.

 What it is: AI-powered market intelligence platform used by enterprises and investors to identify emerging technology trends and predict company outcomes.